tranquilit/WAPT-Documentation/source/wapt-configuration/waptagent/index.rst

   * the field :guilabel:`Organization` to identify the origin of WAPT packages;

-  * the field :guilabel:`Sign waptupgrade with both sha256 and sha1` can be ignored because it is only useful when upgrading from version 1.3 ;
+  * the field :guilabel:`Sign waptupgrade with both sha256 and sha1`
+    can be ignored because it is only useful when upgrading from version 1.3;

-  * the field :guilabel:`Use computer FQDN for UUID`  and :guilabel:`Use random host UUID (for buggy BIOS)`  (see explanation in the previous paragraph of this documentation.)
+  * the field :guilabel:`Use computer FQDN for UUID` and :guilabel:`Use random host UUID (for buggy BIOS)` (see explanation in the previous paragraph of this documentation);

-  * the field :guilabel:`Enable AD Groups` Enable the installation of profile packages based on the active directory groups of which the machine is a member. **This feature can degrade the performance of wapt**
+  * the field :guilabel:`Enable AD Groups` enables the installation of profile packages based on the Active Directory groups of which the machine is a member. **This feature can degrade the performance of WAPT**;

-  * the field :guilabel:`Append host's profiles`  Allows to define a list of wapt packages to install obligatorily.
+  * the field :guilabel:`Append host's profiles`
+    allows to define a list of WAPT packages to install obligatorily;

-  * the field :guilabel:`Automatic periodic packages audit scheduling`  Define the frequency where the agent checks if he has audits to perform.
+  * the field :guilabel:`Automatic periodic packages audit scheduling` define the frequency at which the WAPT agent checks whether it has audits to perform;

-  * Windows update section, go to the windows update agent part of the documentation for more information on this topic.
+  * Windows update section, refer to :ref:`this article on configuring WAPTWUA on the WAPT agent <wapt_wua_agent>`;

 .. danger::

    * The checkbox **Use Kerberos for the initial registration** must be checked **ONLY IF** you have followed the documentation on **Configuring the Kerberos authentication**.

    * The checkbox **Verify the WAPT Server HTTPS certificate**must be checked **ONLY IF** you have followed the documentation on **Activating the verification of the SSL / TLS certificate**.

 .. figure:: waptagent-organisation-info.png
   :align: center
   :alt: Fill in the informations on your Organisation

   Fill in the informations on your Organisation

 * provide the password for unlocking the private key: